 What is Spanish Immersion?

 The Spanish Immersion program offers children in grades K-6 an opportunity to learn to read, write and speak Spanish.
-Beginning with the 2017-18 school year, the Spanish Immersion Program will be located at Ellen Hopkins Elementary (grades K-4) and Horizon Middle School West Campus (grades 5-6).
+The Spanish Immersion Program is located at Ellen Hopkins Elementary (grades K-4) and Horizon Middle School West Campus (grades 5-6).
 At both schools, students in the program are immersed or completely engaged in a second language while learning all subject areas, including reading, writing, mathematics, science and social studies.
 Using the identical elementary curriculum used by the other Moorhead elementary schools, SI teachers instruct in Spanish rather than English.

 The Spanish Immersion students may work in multiage classes that are integrated into the full school community.
 Multiage educational practices are grounded in a philosophy that every child can learn at his or her own pace and that learning is a continuum rather than a series of steps.
 The multiage classroom creates a nurturing community where students begin to take responsibility for their own education, and it supports the acquisition of language and academic growth.